Australian High Court backs ACCC in cargo cartel

 However the ACCC appealed to the full court of the Federal Court.
 And the airlines then sought leave to appeal to the High Court.

-“How a market is defined, including considerations of whether conduct occurs in Australia, are critical issues to the understanding and interpretation of Australian competition law,” the Court said in a statement.
+“How a market is defined, including considerations of whether conduct occurs in Australia, are critical issues to the understanding and interpretation of Australian competition law,” ACCC commissioner Court said in a statement.

 “Today’s judgment sends a clear message that the ACCC is committed to pursuing cartel conduct that impacts on Australian business and consumers.